CubeFlix/mimir/README.md

 - [ ] a href (add mouse overlay, etc.)
 - [ ] disallow pasting HTML option
 - [ ] overhaul UI (undo redo buttons, etc.)

-## notes

-Things that need to be handled during paste:
-- Pasting inline into inline should return inline.
-- Pasting list in list should split and combine the lists.